python/cpython/Doc/library/io.rst

 .. class:: FileIO(name, mode='r', closefd=True, opener=None)

-   :class:`FileIO` represents an OS-level file containing bytes data.
+   A raw binary stream representing an OS-level file containing bytes data.
+It inherits :class:`RawIOBase`.
-   It implements the :class:`RawIOBase` interface (and therefore the :class:`IOBase` interface, too).

    The *name* can be one of two things: